mkr176/football-prediction-ai/README.md

 # Football Match Prediction AI

 An AI-powered system to predict football match outcomes with high accuracy, inspired by tennis prediction models achieving 85%+ accuracy.
+Which predicted 99 matches and got only 7 wrong

 **Key Innovation**: Uses tennis-inspired ELO rating system and XGBoost optimization to target 85% prediction accuracy.